-Two weeks ago, I joined a movie seminar that was held in my campus by Communication Studies students.
-The seminar was literally called “College Cinema”, and as you’ve probably guessed.. it was all about watching and discussing short movies with the producer himself, Bayu Prihantoro Filemon.
-To be frank, my expectancy towards the seminar was ridiculously low; I thought we would only watch black & white movies about wayang.
-I was wrong.
-The 2-hour-long seminar interested me more than my 2-year worth of Business studies.
+Two weeks ago, I joined a movie seminar that was held in my campus by Communication Studies students called “College Cinema”.
+We were watching and discussing short movies with the producer himself, Bayu Prihantoro Filemon.

 Bayu Prihantoro Filemon is a 31-year-old Indonesian cinematographer originated from Central Java (Jogjakarta).
 He looks exactly like your typical idea of how a movie producer should look like, with unruly hair, flannel shirts, goatee, and all.
 During the seminar, we got the chance to watch two of his short movies: On the Origin of Fear and Kitorang Basudara.